-These remunerations are, by definition, different from what is presented in paragraph 3 above, which reflects the compensations awarded in 2024 for 2023 financial year.
-Compensations actually paid out in 2023 refer to partial payments of variable compensation awarded between 2019 (for financial year 2018) and 2023 (for financial year 2022), for the portion payable in 2023 in accordance with applicable provisions.
+These remunerations are, by definition, different from what is presented in paragraph 3 above, which reflects the compensations awarded in 2025 for 2024 financial year.
+Compensations actually paid out in 2024 refer to partial payments of variable compensation awarded between 2020 (for financial year 2019) and 2024 (for financial year 2023), for the portion payable in 2024 in accordance with applicable provisions.
+The amount paid for these variable compensation awarded in previous years may be affected by a failure to achieve performance conditions and by fluctuations in the BNP Paribas share price between the award date and the payment date.